giantswarm/docs/src/content/advanced/vsphere-kubevip/index.md

 owner:
   - https://github.com/orgs/giantswarm/teams/team-rocket
 ---
 While most infrastructure providers offer a load balancer to use for the Kubernetes API and services of type Load Balancer (AWS, Azure, VMware Cloud Director...), vSphere is a bit different in that it is a hypervisor as opposed to a cloud provider.
 Advanced networking use cases such as routing, firewalling, load balancing and the likes are handled by VMware NSX.
-In order to offer multi-control plane nodes to all vSphere customers (even those without NSX), CAPV comes with `Kube-vip`, a layer-2 load balancer.
+In order to offer a highly-available Kubernetes API even to customers without NSX, CAPV comes with `kube-vip`, a layer-2 load balancer.

 As a result of working on layer 2, `Kube-vip` uses IP addresses in the same subnet as the nodes themselves and these IP addresses must be selected carefully to avoid collisions.
-This is particularly plausible if multiple operators collaborate on the platform.
+This is particularly plausible if multiple users collaborate on the platform and select the same IP for different clusters.

 ## IPAM controller

-in order to mitigate the risk of IP collisions, Giant Swarm CAPV clusters run `cluster-api-ipam-provider-in-cluster` to track IP addresses usage from within the management cluster (MC).
-For that reason, **we recommend running a maximum of one management cluster per subnet**.
+in order to mitigate this risk, Giant Swarm CAPV clusters run `cluster-api-ipam-provider-in-cluster` to track IP addresses usage from within the management cluster (MC).
+For that reason, **customers shouldn't run more than one management cluster per subnet**.

 The basic operations of `cluster-api-ipam-provider-in-cluster` work as follows: